Business Insurance 101: Essential Coverage for Every Business Owner

 How much does business insurance cost?

-It varies widely based on your industry, location, revenue, number of employees, and coverage needs.
-A small service business might pay $500-$1,500/year for a BOP, while a contractor could pay $3,000-$10,000+ for comprehensive coverage including workers comp.
-Get quotes to see actual costs for your situation.
+It varies widely based on your industry, location, revenue, and number of employees.
+A small service business might pay $500–$1,500/year for a BOP, while a contractor could pay $3,000–$10,000+.

 Do I need business insurance if I'm a sole proprietor or LLC?